-We have incurred and may continue to incur significant costs for our clinical trials for CBP-201 and CBP-307.
+We have incurred and may continue to incur significant costs for our clinical trials for our product candidates.

+We have incurred and may continue to incur significant costs for our clinical trials for our product candidates.
 The majority of our third-party expenses have been related to the development of CBP-201 and CBP-307.
-During the years ended December 31, 2020 and 2021, we spent RMB 58.5 million and RMB 349.5 million (USD 54.8 million), respectively, in clinical trial related expenses relating to CBP-201, and RMB 46.5 million and RMB 112.3 million (USD 17.6 million), respectively, in clinical trial related expenses relating to CBP-307.
+During the years ended December 31, 2021 and 2022, we spent RMB 349.5 million (USD 54.8 million) and RMB 376.6 million (USD 54.1 million), respectively, in clinical trial related expenses relating to CBP-201, and RMB 112.3 million (USD 17.6 million) and RMB 183.1 million (USD 26.3 million), respectively, in clinical trial related expenses relating to CBP-307.
 Product candidates in a later-stage of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We expect our costs to increase as we continue clinical trials (especially if and as we move into Phase 3 clinical trials) and, if we manufacture or have manufactured, CBP-201 and CBP-307.
+We expect our costs to increase as we continue clinical trials (especially if we move into Phase 3 clinical trials) and, if we manufacture or have manufactured, any of our product candidates.

-We cannot determine with certainty the timing or costs or probability of success of current or future clinical trials of CBP-201 and CBP-307 due to the inherently unpredictable nature of clinical development.
+We cannot determine with certainty the timing or costs or probability of success of current or future clinical trials of our product candidates due to the inherently unpredictable nature of clinical development.
 We anticipate that we will make determinations as to which indications to pursue, as well as how much funding is needed to direct to each indication on an ongoing basis in response to the results of clinical trials, regulatory developments and our assessments as to each product candidate's commercial potential.
-It is likely that we will need to raise additional capital in the future for clinical development of CBP-201 and CBP-307 and if either or both of CBP-201 and CBP-307 can be commercialized.
+It is likely that we will need to raise additional capital in the future for clinical development of our product candidates and if any of our product candidates can be commercialized.
+In particular, we are actively seeking one or more potential global and regional partners to provide additional experience and infrastructure to support the next phase of clinical development for our lead product candidate, CBP-201.
+Although our ongoing pivotal trial in the PRC is currently unaffected and remains on track, our commencement of any Phase 3 program is contingent upon securing the partnership or partnerships necessary to fully complete the program.
+There can be no assurance that we will secure such a partnership on a timely basis or acceptable terms, if at all.

-Our clinical development costs for CBP-201 and CBP-307 are highly uncertain and may vary significantly based on factors such as:
+Our clinical development costs for our product candidates are highly uncertain and may vary significantly based on factors such as:

-- per patient trial costs; - the number of trials required for approval; - the number of sites included in the trials; - the countries in which the trials are conducted; - the length of time required to enroll eligible patients; - the number of patients that participate in the trials; - the drop-out or discontinuation rates of patients; - potential additional safety monitoring requested by regulatory agencies; - the duration of patient participation in the trials and follow-up; - · the cost and timing of manufacturing our product candidates; - the phase of development of our product candidates; and - the efficacy and safety profile of our product candidates.
+- per patient trial costs; - the number of trials required for approval; - the number of sites included in the trials; - the countries in which the trials are conducted; - the length of time required to enroll eligible patients; - the number of patients that participate in the trials; - · the drop-out or discontinuation rates of patients; - · potential additional safety monitoring requested by regulatory agencies; - the duration of patient participation in the trials and follow-up; - the cost and timing of manufacturing our product candidates; - · the phase of development of our product candidates; and - the efficacy and safety profile of our product candidates.

-Any of these variables with respect to the development of CBP-201 and CBP-307 could result in a significant change in the costs and timing associated with their development.
-Despite our efforts and the costs incurred and to be incurred, we may never succeed in obtaining regulatory approval for either or both of CBP-201 and CBP-307, which could significantly harm our business, operating results, prospects or financial condition.
+Any of these variables with respect to the development of our product candidates could result in a significant change in the costs and timing associated with their development.
+Despite our efforts and the costs incurred and to be incurred, we may never succeed in obtaining regulatory approval for any of our product candidates, which could significantly harm our business, operating results, prospects or financial condition.